Summary

 Why Claude Uses More Tokens

-Claude's higher token usage isn't necessarily waste—it correlates with more thorough, deterministic outputs.
+Claude's higher token usage is not necessarily waste.
+It correlates with more thorough, deterministic outputs.
 Claude "thinks out loud" more, asks clarifying questions, and provides more detailed explanations.
 Whether this is valuable depends on your use case.

 More tokens = more context = more thorough.
 Claude prioritizes completeness over efficiency, which helps with complex refactoring but burns through limits faster.